Saitō Hajime (Rurouni Kenshin): In Rurouni Kenshin

 Saitō then travels to Kyoto to fight Shishio under government orders.
 Along with Kenshin and Sanosuke, he assaults Shishio's battleship, the Purgatory.
-Accepting Shishio's challenge to fight on Mount Hiei, Saitō kills Uonuma Usui, one of the Ten Swords, and later ambushes Shishio, almost, but failing to kill him as Shishio had been wearing a hachigane (iron headband).
-Months later, Saitō is sent to arrest Yukishiro Enishi and he helps Kenshin fight against The Six Comrades, defeating Yatsume Mumyōi.
+Accepting Shishio's challenge to fight on Mount Hiei, Saitō kills Uonuma Usui, one of the Juppongatana, and later ambushes Shishio, almost, but failing to kill him as Shishio had been wearing a hachigane (iron headband).
+Months later, Saitō is sent to arrest Yukishiro Enishi and he helps Kenshin fight against Six Comrades, defeating Yatsume Mumyōi.
 He also fights against the first of the four Sū-shin guards of Woo Heishin, Enishi's second-in-command, and defeats him.
 Afterwards, Saitō is transferred to work in another location after rejecting the continuation of his duel with Kenshin.
 Five years after the end of series, it is revealed that Saitō continues to work for the government.

+In Rurouni Kenshin: The Hokkaido Arc, Saitō investigates Kenkaku Heiki who leads a mysterious group who claim to have been initially formed by ancestors in the Kamakura period who stopped the Mongol invasions of Japan.
+Having stayed hidden for over 500 years, they take over Mount Hakodate and launch other attacks in Japan in order to gain battle experience to fend off future foreign invasions.
+Saitō is severely wounded in combat by the leader of the Weapon Swordsmen Itekura Byakuya and contacts the former members of Shishio's men Seta Sojiro, Kamatari, Henya and Cho.
+Saito also calls for his former Shinsengumi ally Nagakura Shinpachi who also fought Kenshin during the Bakumatsu.
+In Sapporo, the former Shinsensgumi join forces again to fight Itekura Byakuya's allies including one who had a personal vendetta against Saito.

 In other media

 In the movie Rurouni Kenshin: The Motion Picture, Saitō is assigned by the government to stop the samurai Takimi Shigure from overthrowing the Meiji Government as an act of revenge.
 He also receives assistance from Himura Kenshin to protect a foreign minister from the rebels.
 Saitō makes an appearance in the two-part New Kyoto Arc movies, where some of his scenes and fights from the manga series are altered and removed.

 Saitō also appears in both of the original video animation (OVA) series.
 In Rurouni Kenshin: Trust & Betrayal, his role and activities as a Shinsengumi captain during the Bakumatsu are depicted.
 As a result of his involvement in the Ikedaya Affair, he and his Shinsengumi comrades successfully prevent the burning of Kyoto by an extremist faction of the Ishin Shishi.
 His interactions with Okita Sōji as well as his first encounter with Himura Kenshin are also shown.
 Saitō has very brief cameo appearance in a flashback scene of Rurouni Kenshin: Reflection.

 Saitō is also a playable character in the Rurouni Kenshin video games.
 He also appears in Jump Super Stars and Jump Ultimate Stars, but not as a playable character.